femosc2/meetpin/README.md

 ## Justification of React

 React was chosen as the framework due to the single-page nature of the application.
-Reacts strenght lies in building applications where the page components gets updated regulary without updating the page, therefore a framework such as Jquery was discarded in favor of React.
-[1]
+Reacts strenght lies in building applications where the page components gets updated regulary without updating the page, therefore a framework such as Jquery was discarded in favor of React [1].

-The reason why react was chosen in favor of Angular is that React is a more popular framework, it is more lightweight and the developers did not have to learn TypeScript (as they had no experience with typed languages).
-[2] React also have a much more active community which makes the process of fixing errors easier.
-[2]
+The reason why react was chosen in favor of Angular is that React is a more popular framework, it is more lightweight and the developers did not have to learn TypeScript (as they had no experience with typed languages) [2].
+React also have a much more active community which makes the process of finding and fixing errors easier [2].

+Vue was also considered, however, since the majority of the group already has a relatively deep knowledge of Vue and this project is a learning experience, the group decided not to repeat what we know and instead try to take on React and learn new concepts and face new challenges.

 ## Sources.
 [1].
 Anton Tibblin, Malmö Universitet, Sweden, Föreläsning 10.
 JS-ramverk